 1. Royal Mile and Old Town

 The trip to Edinburgh would not be completed without rambling on Royal Mile street, the heart of Old Town.
 The street was full of surprises after every turn.
-Old buildings had been transformed amazingly to shops and restaurants, though still maintained their original vintage charm.
+The old buildings have spectacularly been transformed into modern shops and eateries.
+The decoration in shops is truly an art of color blending and arranging since it has to balance the modernity in the ancient appearance of the old town.

 The atmosphere of Royal Mile was vibrant thanks to lots of activities from street artists.
 The sound of the bagpipes from men in traditional Scottish kilt enhanced the lively vibe.
 We’ve been told that they even don’t wear underpants under their kilt, but didn’t dare to check (hehe).